eric-brechemier/creative-portfolio/README.md

 # Creative Portfolio of Eric Bréchemier,<br>Instructional Designer (Art & Creation)

-## I help students to learn artistic and creative skills.
+## Making Learning Visible

-Designer and technologist, I help children and adult learners to experience beauty through art and creation to develop their ability to see, to picture and to create.
+I help children and adult learners to experience beauty through art and creation to develop their ability to see, to picture and to create.

+I help teachers to design educational activities through which their students demonstrate their learning and make visible progress towards the target objectives.

 After having worked for 15 years as a Software Engineer while studying Graphic Design as a self-learner, I initiated a transition